makhidkarun/Shipyards/README.md

 # Shipyards
-Repository for ship-building programs and ship designs
+Repository for ship-building programs and ship designs.

+# T5
+The T5 folder has T5DesktopShipyard, an old Adobe AIR app.
+The ACS folder has starships created with this program -- more than 170 designs.
+There are also a number of helpful utility scripts in the ACS folder.